nimirea/button-pressing-online-firebase/README.md

 ###### At The Appointment

-At pick-up appointments, the experimenter has the opportunity to confirm pick-up and send the link to the first day's session, or to mark the participant as a no-show.
+At pick-up appointments, the experimenter has the opportunity to confirm pick-up and send the link to the first day's session, or to mark the participant as a no-show, which will cancel their events.

 At drop-off appointments, the experimenter can confirm that equipment has been dropped off.
 This can help keep track of which participants have yet to return their equipment for following up.